The Ultimate Guide

 We will use some of the information that you wrote down from the previous chapter to start building the plan.
 What you are looking to document includes:

-If you are looking for Funding, then some of this information will be switched out for the following:
+If you are looking for Funding, then some of this information may be switched out for the following:

 You may not have all this information right now but as you work through this and the next few chapters you will start getting together what you need.
 Then you can easily update this plan as the information comes in.